team-mayes/atesa/docs/the_config_file.rst

 ``information_error_threshold``

 	The threshold of mean parameter standard error below which the information error termination criterion is satisfied and aimless shooting ends.
-Error generally diminishes as the square root of the number of samples, so an order of magnitude lower threshold requires a hundred times more sampling (assuming that the CVs constituting the maximum likelihood model remain the same throughout).
+Error generally diminishes as roughly the square root of the number of samples, so an order of magnitude lower threshold requires approximately a hundred times more sampling (assuming that the CVs constituting the maximum likelihood model remain the same throughout).
 It is a good practice to manually inspect the *info_err.out* file in the working directory after termination to ensure that it appears to be converged to within the user's desired tolerance.
 Default = 0.1

 ``information_error_freq``

 	An integer number of shooting moves between each check of the information error convergence criterion.
-Too-small values can cause some significant overhead in the main ATESA process, but this does not significantly affect aimless shooting sampling efficiency.
+Too-small values can cause some significant overhead in the main ATESA process, but this usually does not significantly affect aimless shooting sampling efficiency.
 Aimless shooting runs with *resample = True* or *restart = True* will reassess information error if this option has changed since the last run.
 Default = 250

 ``information_error_lmax_string``

 	Part of the command string passed to lmax.py when assessing information error.
 Information error is based on the reaction coordinate model produced using ``lmax.py`` on the decorrelated aimless shooting output files, with options for the `-o`, `-i`, and `-q` flags set automatically.
 All other options (most importantly, `-k`, `-f`, `-r`, `--two_line_test`, and `--two_line_threshold`) can be set using this option in the configuration file.
 See :ref:`LikelihoodMaximization` for documentation on ``lmax.py``.
-You should use this option if you have a preference for tying your aimless shooting termination criterion to a particular model building strategy other than the default.
+You should use this option if you have a preference for tying your aimless shooting termination criterion to a particular model building strategy other than the default, but keep in mind that certain settings (especially those depending on the `-k` option) may take a very long time to assess.
 Aimless shooting runs with *resample = True* or *restart = True* will reassess information error if this option has changed since the last run.
 Default = '--two_line_test'

 ``information_error_max_dims``